 Australian Catholic University (ACU) is a public not-for-profit university funded by the Australian Government and open to students and staff of all beliefs.
 The University offers Undergraduate and Postgraduate courses.
 In addition the University is committed to creating a specialised, growing and well-regarded research environment.
-In pursuing this goal, the ACU is building research capacity in the areas, listed below, which are closely connected with its particular character as a university that is Catholic and that is public and national.
+In pursuing this goal, ACU is building research capacity in the areas, listed below.

 - The first focus area is Theology and Philosophy as being central to the elucidation, development and expression of Catholic intellectual thought.